TeamCodeStream/codestream-guide/docs/src/faq/custom-queries-gl.md

 ### Minimum Issue Qualifiers

 By default, custom filters use `scope=all` which searches issues across all of GitLab.
-To avoid pulling all issues listed on GitLab, you will need to refine this search using at least one of the follwing qualifiers:
+To avoid pulling all issues listed on GitLab, you will need to refine this search using at least one of the following qualifiers:

 * scope=assigned\_to\_me
 * scope=created\_by\_me